-It should be appealing to an employer too, for a number of reasons, but it’s not as simple as sticking an advert up and hiring someone young.
+It’s also appealing to an employer too for a number of reasons.
+Yet, it’s not as simple as sticking an advert up and hiring someone young.
 Read on to see why you should consider employing an apprentice and how to go about it.

 Benefits of hiring an apprentice

 One of the most appealing reasons to bring in an apprentice as an employer is that they’re relatively cheap.
-Not only in terms of salary but also when you consider recruitment costs too.
+Not only in terms of salary but also when you consider recruitment costs.
 If financial concerns are at the forefront of your thinking, an apprentice could be a cost-effective option.

 But that shouldn’t be your only reason.
-If you recruit well, you’ll find that good candidates for apprenticeships tend to be full of energy and are highly motivated.
-They want to do well, as for many it’s their first proper job, and coming straight out of education they may bring fresh ideas.
+If you recruit well, you’ll find that good apprentice candidates tend to be full of energy and highly motivated.
+They want to excel as for many it’s their first proper job.
+In most cases they’ve just completed school and bring fresh ideas to the table.
 Even if you hire an older apprentice, the fact they want to learn new skills shows they’ve got a desire to do well.
 They also tend to be loyal, so investing in their training can reap rewards in the long term.

 Plus, being quite new to your line of work, they haven’t developed some of the bad habits and complacency that more senior employees may have picked up.
 You can mould the apprentice into your ideal employee to help set examples to the rest of your workforce.